 Dynowarz: Destruction of Spondylus is one of the many games I saw reviewed in Nintendo Power magazine years ago that I was curious about, but due to my limited budget at the time, I thought I would never get a chance to play.
 Many years and used game bins later, I have not only played, but also completed it, all within less time and with far less effort than it probably took those magazine artists to draw that fantastic poster art of the player-controlled robot dinosaur/dragon.
-Dynowarz is such a barely minimal game that I have to wonder why it wasn't relegated to a blurb in "Video Shorts"...except that someone really liked their poster art of the giant robot dragon and it was too late to turn back now.
+Dynowarz is such a barely minimal game that I have to wonder why it garnered any coverage at all...except that someone really liked their poster art of the giant robot dragon and it was too late to turn back now.

 Dynowarz begins with you controlling a man in a spacesuit with some of the world's worst play control as he runs through a few screens of platforming before hopping aboard his giant robot dragon, which has the same control only slower and clunkier.
 You are immediately plopped into this situation with no context and no explanation of what's going on.
 Although Dynowarz is from an era when the larger part of game stories were often left to the manual, some exposition, even if it's just a screen of text a la the crawl at the beginning of The Legend of Zelda, would've been appreciated.
 Alas, a quick glance at the manual reveals the plot to be nearly identical to Mega Man; just replace "Light" and "Wily" with "Proteus" and "Brainius" and replace the "Robot Masters" with "Robot Dinosaurs".
 Although Dynowarz has a couple of nice cutscenes of the dragon (which might be its most passable element), there is no dialogue at all, with the lone exception of an hilariously misguided "thank you" message in the ending sequence.